 Here they can be creative and draw anything they like that starts with the H sound.

 All of my letters of the alphabet worksheets include these adorable letter sound books.

 Kids will love tracing, coloring, and cutting them out.

 For best results, use a stapler to bind the book.

-This wokrhseet provides more practice with writing lowercase H and uppercase H, while still still including some fun activities for the kids to do.
+This worksheet provides more practice with writing lowercase H and uppercase H, while still still including some fun activities for the kids to do.

-Ask them who they think might live in the house in the middle of the maze.
+Ask them who they think might ride the horse in the corner of the page.
 Could it be someone with a name that starts with H?

 This coloring page is cute, but it’s also another chance to see if the child is grasping that letter H sound.

-This worksheet might provide a quick science lesson as you learn more about a Huntsman Spider.
-I imagine your your children will be interested to learn more about that!
+This worksheet might provide a quick music lesson as you learn more about the harmonica.
+I imagine your children will be interested to learn more about that!

 I hope you all love these free worksheets as you work your way through the letters of the alphabet and beginning sounds.